Arditi: Spring 1918

 In early spring, the Italian command expected a major Austro-Hungarian offensive along the entire front and General Diaz ordered the Arditi to intensify raids and incursions behind enemy lines to capture prisoners, damage enemy positions and above all obtain information on the next offensive.

+In March the VIII Assault Battalion (previously XXII) distinguished itself in local actions in the Piave region between Nervesa and Cavazzuccherina and similar operations were carried out in April and May by the other Assault Battalions of the 3rd Army, the XI (previously XX), XXIII (previously XIX) and XXVIII (previously XVIII).
+The XXIII in particular was employed on 26 May in a limited objective-offensive in the Capo Sile area where it broke into enemy defenses for a depth of 750 meters.

-In April and May, the VIII Assault Battalion carried out several raids against Ca Tasson on Monte Grappa and was involved in a large-scale assault against heights 1443 and 1503.
-Also on Grappa, the X Assault Battalion carried out some raids in the Monfenera sector.
+In April and May, on Monte Grappa under the 4th Army, the VI Assault Battalion (previously VIII) carried out several raids against Ca Tasson, the I Assault Battalion (previously X) carried out similar raids in the Monfenera sector and the IX Assault Battalion (previously VI) operated in the region of Monte Asolone.

-In May, on the Piave, the Arditi of the XIX Assault Battalion broke through to a depth of 750 meters into enemy lines in the Capo Sile area.
+Between April, May and July, on the Asiago plateau, the XIII Assault Battalion (previously XXI) scored successful raids in the areas of Melaghetto and Monte Valbella.

-In the same month, the III Assault Battalion conquered, in one of the most daring and famous actions of the war, Mount Corno di Vallarsa (where Cesare Battisti had been captured two years earlier) which granted a gold medal to the Company Commander Carlo Sabatini.
-The Assault Units of the 10th Army also engaged in similar actions on the Stelvio.
+In the same months, on the Trentino front, the V Assault Battalion (previously III) carried out raids in the Vallarsa region and later on 13 May conquered, in one of the most daring and famous actions of the war, Mount Corno di Vallarsa (where Cesare Battisti had been captured two years earlier) which granted a gold medal to Lieutenant Carlo Sabatini.
+The other Assault Battalions of the 1st Army, X (previously XXIV) and XXIX (previously XXIII), carried out small raids respectively in the Posina Valley and in the Lagarina Valley.
+The XXIX also distinguished itself in a demanding local offensive in the sector of the Zugna.

-On May 25, on Adamello, the III Assault Battalion (previously called XVII), together with various Alpine Battalions, played a leading role in the conquest of Cima Presena.
+On May 25, on Adamello, in the sector of the III Army Corps of the 7th Army, the III Assault Battalion (previously called XVII), together with various Alpini Battalions, played a leading role in the conquest of Cima Presena.

 Later, between May and June the Arditi corpwas reorganized.
 First of all, to simplify logistics and communications, each Assault Battalion was ordered to assume the numeral of its Army Corps and so, on May 20: